Local leaders calling for transparency in NOPD superintendent search

-NEW ORLEANS (WGNO) – Mayor LaToya Cantrell’s administration is getting some heat for not revealing the names of the six finalists for NOPD superintendent.
+NEW ORLEANS (WGNO) — Mayor LaToya Cantrell’s administration is getting some heat for not revealing the names of the six finalists for New Orleans Police Department superintendent.

 The six candidates will be in New Orleans next week, taking questions from a panel that was chosen by Cantrell, but some city council members say they want to have more input.

-Interim NOPD Superintendent Michelle Woodfork is among the six candidates for New Orleans police chief, but the five remaining candidates remain a mystery much to the chagrin of local and state leaders.
+Interim NOPD Superintendent Michelle Woodfork is among the six candidates for New Orleans police chief, but the five remaining candidates remain a mystery.

 According to Morrell, the council was stonewalled by the group assisting the city with search, the International Association of Chiefs of Police, when they inquired about the criteria used during the elimination process.